rajibchakravorty/mobile_cloud/readme.md

 2. Server Application - NodeJS.
 The server exposes one REST API that takes user credential via HTTP POST method, verifies the user and return a message.

 3. Bluemix Based Server Application : NodeJS.
-The previous server side ready for NodeJS on Bluemix.
+The server side in the previous step but ready for Bluemix.

 4. The slides associated with Youtube videos.